Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ### Simulating customer data

-Let's begin by creating a customer data set.
-This data will be used throughout the book.
 This data set is simply a customer id and a name.
 We'll make up some names for each id.
 We built our list of names from a couple of government websites [@SSA2020] and [@Census2020].

 ```r